-Toy box – a box of rotating toys can easily replace unsupervised screen time.
+Toy box: a box of rotating toys can easily replace unsupervised screen time.
 Building blocks are a great finger-muscle activity.

-Cars, dolls with movable limbs, assorted kitchen items – to catch your child’s attention, regularly swap out the contents of the toy box with other toys you keep stored away.
+Cars, dolls with movable limbs, assorted kitchen items.
+To catch your child’s attention, regularly swap out the contents of the toy box with other toys you keep stored away.

-Coloring books—some good old fashioned coloring will be a charm.
+Coloring books—some good old-fashioned coloring will be a charm.
 Your preschooler learns to hold a crayon before even going to school and how to work it within coloring page lines.

 Get yourself an adult coloring book and color along with your child for a little downtime for yourself too.

 Balloons and bubbles – while I do know some children are scared of balloons popping, most go crazy for them.